 Mountains' Whisper, Oblivion

 Seating precisely in the center of my room, the clock's tick tack, tick tack, weaves the rhythm of a world in miniature.
 I was struck by an epiphany, akin to quiet revelations found in the natural world: life itself does not hasten; rather, it is the human mind, a forgetful and fleeting thing, that lets slip the fragments and pieces of time.
 Life, in its boundless expanse, doesn't rush; time doesn't scurry.
-It is a lesson in observation, in seeing the 'soft animal of your body' with the same patience and awe with which one might regard the wild geese, high in the clean blue air, announcing their place in the family of things, my Oliver.

 The Moments I Forgot to Record